volkx075/MechaCar_Statistical_Analysis/README.md

 ### Test
 I would use a Multi Linear Regression test as we have multiple independent variables and are trying to predict if the independent variables are factors in determining the dependent variable.
 ### Data
 We need to collect data for each metric for each similar model across different manufacturing companies.
+We need to collect the selling price, mpg, maintenance cost (per year), safety rating, AWD, and packages for each car model and the MechaCar.